infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 We've been working on finding better ways to display tabular data for over 2 decades now and collectively we have 35+ years of experience working on this.

-It all began on the desktop with MFC, WinForms and WPF Grids and then we moved to the web and the `<table />` component - yeah, we've been around for quite some while - all the while dealing with the same problems and requirements again and again.
+It all began on the desktop with a great range of DataGrids and then we moved to the web and the `<table />` component - yeah, we've been around for quite some while - all the while dealing with the same problems and requirements again and again.

 This is the story of how we got to where we are today....